RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       [user@login-x:~]$ module load R/3.6.2*
       [user@login-x:~]$ sbatch -p standard -N 1 -n 12 -t 00:20:00 \
                                --wrap="R CMD BATCH --no-save mycode.R"

+3. **Multi-Node Parallelization**

+   There are very few jobs that need this.

+   One can use parallelization across multiple compute nodes.
+   To allow for communication between R processes running on different compute nodes your job neds to meet the following requirements:

+   - the desired R software package must be using MPI, specifically must use *library('Rmpi')*.
+The desired software package and the Rmpi library must be installed by the user.
+Before installing load one of the MPI modules in addition to your R module.
+     For example for *R/4.3.3* use *openmpi/4.1.2/gcc.11.2.0*
+   - your submit script must load the same R and MPI modules that were used for the library install.
+   - your submit script must request a number of nodes and a number of CPUs to use.
+   - your submit script actual execute command must use ``mpirun``

 .. _job rstudio: